-Evening Track - The Evening Track has served students in the MFT program since 1980 and offers a more "traditional" graduate experience.
-Courses meet once per week in the evenings during each academic semester.
+Evening Track Each course meets once a week in the evenings during the academic semester.
+The majority of fall and spring courses are offered Monday through Thursday during the evening hours (4:30pm-7:10pm and 7:20pm- 9:50pm).
+During your internship, you may need to adjust your schedule, as supervision classes might be offered at different times of the day.
+You will be notified in advance to allow for proper planning.
 Some courses are available for summer registration.
 Admission is limited to approximately 20 students each Fall semester.
-When students enter the program, they must complete the following courses: CNSL 500, CNSL 501, MFT 505 (or PSY 512), and MFT 541 with a minimum grade of "B." During the second and third year, students participate in field placement experiences (i.e., a 12-hour-per-week practicum in the 2nd year and a 20 hour-per-week internship in the 3rd year).
+When students enter the program, they must complete the following courses: CNSL 501, MFT 505 (or PSY 512), and MFT 541 with a minimum grade of "B." During the second and third year, students participate in field placement experiences (i.e., a 12-hour-per-week practicum in the 2nd year and a 20 hour-per-week internship in the 3rd year).
 The Evening Track is designed to be completed in three years.
 Students may take up to six years to complete the program, or a maximum of nine years with permission from the advisor and Dean of Graduate Studies.
-More detailed information regarding the program will be described later.